The Revd Edward Howes

 ____________________

-Finally, there is a strong possibility of a connection between the Revd.
-Edward Howes, the two Winthrop Governors, The New England Company and the very generous bequest made to The New England Company by the Revd.
-Dr. Daniel Williams, of Beckingham Hall, Tolleshunt Major in 1711, who aalong with Howes is one of our Local Authors.
-Beckingham Hall and Highams Farm (part of Dr. Williams estate at the time), is less than a mile from St Peter’s Church, Goldhanger, although no direct link between Howes and Williams has been established.
-In 1629 Governor Winthrop was appointed as the first governor of The New England Company even before he emigrated to the Americas and a Mr Howe is listed as a friend of Dr. Williams, as seen in these extracts…
+Finally, there is a connection between the Revd.
+Howes, the two Winthrop Governors, The New England Company and possibility the generous bequest made in 1711 to The New England Company by the Revd.
+Dr. Daniel Williams of Beckingham Hall in Tolleshunt Major, who along with Howes is one of our other Local Authors.
+Beckingham Hall and Highams Farm (part of Dr. Williams estate at the time), is less than a mile from St Peter’s Church and the Rectory where Howes probably lived, although no direct link between Howes and Williams has been established.
+In 1629 Governor Winthrop was appointed as the first governor of The New England Company even before he emigrated to the Americas and a Mr Howe is listed as a friend of Dr. Williams, as seen in this extract…

 See more about… The Revd Dr Daniel Williams and connections with The New England Company